nobre165/filesystem_analysis/README.md

 ## C. Supported Systems

-In theory any Unix/Linux system with bash instatlled
+In theory any Unix/Linux system with bash installed

 ## Installation